SENG-499-Company2-B01/Integration/README.md

 ## Full features

-TO access the full features of this repository, some additional setup is required.
+To access the full features of this repository, some additional setup is required.

 ### Dependancies